Haonan-Wang-sdjt/MM-GSU/README.md

 ### Traffic Parameter Dataset (`datasets/traffic/`)

-This dataset contains 30 folders, each representing a traffic area.
-Each folder contains multiple traffic parameter data files, which are used for traffic flow analysis and prediction tasks.
-The data format and content can be adjusted based on specific needs.
+This dataset contains 30 folders, each representing a set of data.
+Each folder includes multiple traffic parameter data files, which are used for traffic flow analysis and prediction tasks.
+The data format and content can be adjusted according to specific requirements.

 ### Image Feature Dataset (`datasets/images/`)

-This dataset also contains 30 folders, each representing a different set of image data.
-Each folder contains multiple image files that are used for image feature extraction and classification tasks.
-These image data can be further analyzed using deep learning models.
+This dataset also contains 30 folders, which correspond to the folders of the traffic parameter dataset.
+Each folder represents a distinct set of image data and includes multiple image features.
+These image feature data can be further analyzed using deep learning models.
 ## Installation

 ### Clone the Repository